AHZR199/Mosquito-Species-Identification-Model/README.md

 ssh john.doe@arc.ucalgary.ca -L 8888:fg1:8888

-5. Now go back to the first terminal/command prompt window with the app running and cope the IP address and paste it into your browser
+5. Now go back to the first terminal/command prompt window with the app running and copy the IP address and paste it into your browser

 The IP address that starts with 127 is the one that should work and then pasting that address into Chrome or Safari should let you then access and use the app!

+## Running Locally
+1. Activate conda environment made earlier
+2. Navigate to the app directory and run the app
+3. Copy the IP address provided by the app and paste it into your browser